-What is the key to get more lawyer clients?
+What is the key to getting more lawyer clients?
 Is to answer clients’ questions.
 The more helpful your content is, the longer you keep them on your site.
 And the longer they spend on your site, the more relevant your site will appear to Google, and the more people Google will send to your site (there are many other factors Google considers in its algorithm, but this one is considered very important).

 Now let’s make it happen.

 More people use Google to find lawyers than any other channel.
-To attract lawyers as a lawyer you need to work on your organic visibility.
+To attract lawyers as a lawyer, you need to work on your organic visibility.